Cornices/cornice/docs/source/testing.rst

 Testing
 =======

 Testing is nice and useful.
+Some folks even said it helped saving kittens.
+And childs.
 Here is how you can test your cornices applications.

 Let's suppose you have this service definition::